 App creators will get their chance to unveil updated versions of their apps for iOS 9 and watchOS today and Android 6.0 later this fall.
 Though the amount of effort needed to prepare your app for the latest OS releases varies, it's almost always worth it.
 By updating your app for iOS 9, Android 6.0, and other OS releases, you're improving your chances of being featured, as well as retaining valuable customers, attracting new users, and flexing your own developer skills to take advantage of new technologies.
-Read on to learn more about how updating your app to support new OS updates by launch day itself is worth the effort.
+Read this Savvy Apps resource to learn more about how updating your app to support new OS updates by launch day itself is worth the effort.

 Get Your App Featured by Apple or Google